 Exercise A.4 (Algebra: Intersection).
 Show that the intersection of an arbitrary family of algebras on X remains an algebra on X.

 - 1. Extension theorems

-- 2. Set algebras
+- Set algebras

 - 3. Hahn-Kolmogorov theorem

-- 4. Construction of Lebesgue measure
+- 4. Construction of Lebesgue

+- measure 5.
+Distribution functions

 - 5. Distribution functions

 - 6. Proof of Hahn-Kolmogorov